reagento/adaptix/docs/quickstart.rst

 Here are details:

-* validator CAN be called before parsing field data (set ``pre=True``) or after it.
+* validator can be called before parsing field data (set ``pre=True``) or after it.
-* field validators are applied after all name transformations.
-So use field name as it is called in your dataclass/etc
+* field validators are applied after all name transformations (name styles, structure flattening).
+So use field name as it is called in your class
-* validator CAN be applied to multiple fields.
+* validator can be applied to multiple fields.
 Just provide multiple names
-* validator CAN be applied to any field separately.
+* validator can be applied to any field separately.
 Just do not set any field name
-* validator MUST return data if checks are succeeded.
+* validator must return data if checks are succeeded.
 Data can be same as passed to it or anything else.
 Validator CAN change data
-* field validators CANNOT be set in default schema
+* field validators cannot be set in default schema
+* multiple decorators can be used on single method
+* multiple validators can be applied to single field
 * use different method names to prevent overwriting

 .. literalinclude:: examples/validators.py